-Buying a 150 square meter high-end unit in Hong Kong would cost us almost USD 7 million, while the price would be USD 570,000 in Ho Chi Minh.
-Now that speaks for itself.
+Buying a 150 square meter high-end unit in Hong Kong would cost us almost USD 7 million, while the price would be USD 570,000 in Ho Chi Minh, which speaks for itself.

 It’s crucial that you find an experienced agent before you engage in the real estate market.
-This is especially the case for new and off-plan projects, that foreigners are normally only allowed to buy.
+This is especially the case for new and off-plan projects, which foreigners are generally allowed to buy.

-Some of the biggest real estate agents and listing companies in Saigon include:
+Some of the top real estate companies and listing websites in Ho Chi Minh are:

-The best areas to buy property in Ho Chi Minh City
+The Best Districts to Buy Apartments in Ho Chi Minh City

-Ho Chi Minh is divided into a number of districts, often called District 1, District 2, District 3, and so it goes on.
-There are also a handful of districts with specific names, like Bin Tanh.
+Ho Chi Minh is divided into 25 districts where some of the most well-known are District 1, Binh Thanh, District 2, and District 3.
+There are also a handful of districts with specific names, like Binh Tanh.

-Let’s have a look at some of the most interesting places you should have a look at when buying real estate in Ho Chi Minh.
+Let’s have a look at some of the most interesting districts for property investments in Ho Chi Minh at the moment.

-District 1 is the most centrally located district and you’ll notice that many foreigners and expats hang around in this area.
-It’s the financial center and also the most expensive area to buy property.
+District 1 is the most centrally located district and you’ll notice that many foreigners and expats spend much time in this area.
+It’s the commercial center and also the most expensive area to buy property.

 Here, you’ll find many of the main attractions, such as the Notre-Dame Basilica, the old post office, two of the city’s most famous landmarks.

 Other famous attractions include the Theatre, the Bitexco financial tower (with a helicopter pad that looks like a lip), and Ho Chi Minh City hall.